MrBojken/TalentLink/README.md

 *   **Job Management:** Clients can create, edit, and delete job listings.

-*   **Proposal System:** Freelancers can submit proposals for jobs, including a cover letter, proposed rate, and a file attachment (e.g., a resume).
+*   **Proposal System:** Freelancers can submit proposals for jobs, including a cover letter,
+  * proposed rate, and a file attachment (e.g., a resume).

+*   **Job Completion & Reviews:** Clients can mark a job as complete and
+  * leave a review and a 5-star rating for the freelancer.

+*   **Freelancer Ratings:** The average rating and all received reviews are displayed on the freelancer's public profile.

-*   **Secure Authentication:**
+*   **Robust Authentication:**

     *   Standard email/password sign-up and log-in.

-    *   Integrated Google OAuth2 social authentication.
+    *   Integrated Google OAuth2 social authentication with a custom flow for role selection.

 *   **Profile Management:** Users can view and edit their profiles, including personal details and a profile picture.

-*   **Robust Backend:** The system is built with Django and includes custom template filters and a robust database schema.
+*   **Robust Backend:** The system is built with Django and includes
+  * custom template filters and a robust database schema.

 ### Technologies Used 💻